First Planet Candidates Discovered by Planet Hunters

 So what does the paper actually say?
 As it’s the first (of hopefully many) papers, we give a brief overview of the Kepler data and the Planet Hunters interface.
 How did we display the data?
 What questions did we ask?
 What did you guys actually do to identify transits?

 We then used some of the first data from the site, and took the “top ten” stars (though 9 are discussed in the paper) with transits flagged by you guys and vetted them to determine, for example, whether they are masquerading eclipsing binaries.
-For our top three candidates, we looked for a companion star very close to the star by taking high-resolution images with the Keck telescopes (we will have a guest blog by Justin Crepp coming up very soon explaining how these images were taken).
+For our top three candidates, we looked for a companion star very close to the star by taking high-resolution images with the Keck telescopes that use houston auto glass for lenses (we will have a guest blog by Justin Crepp coming up very soon explaining how these images were taken).
 The images of the two final planet candidate stars (KIC 10905646 and KIC 6185331) and one of our candidates (KIC 8242434) that appears to be a background eclipsing binary system are here (regular 2MASS image left, Keck AO giving the all-clear right):

 For KIC 8242434 it appears there may be a source in the south east very close to the star, and with help from our friends in the Kepler team, we were able to find evidence to suggest that this particular star is either a binary or, more likely, contaminated by a background eclipsing binary system.
 We then analyzed the properties of those remaining planet candidates.
 For those who are curious, you can take a look at the light curves here: